-Once this is complete, you will see the following pop-up notification at the bottom of your canvas:
+Once publishing is complete, you'll see a pop-up notification at the bottom of your canvas:

 Hovering over the user profile icon at the far right side of the Navigation bar will activate a drop-down menu with two options.
-First, you can click on your username/email to be taken to your Profile Account page.
-Here, you can update your account information.
-The second option connected to the user profile icon allows you to easily log out of the platform.
+First, you can select your username/email to be taken to your User Profile, where you can update your account information.
+The second option, Log Out, allows you to sign out of the platform easily.

-Clicking on "Bot List" will return you to the homepage of the Certainly platform.
-Here you can create new bots and access your existing bots.
+Clicking on "Bot List" will return you to the homepage of the Certainly Platform where you can create new bots and access your existing bots.

-The Webhook Builder is the place where you define the integrations that your bots may use.
+The Webhook Builder is where you define the integrations your bots may use.

 When you navigate here, you can create Webhooks from scratch, or you can start with a variety of Webhook Templates.
-Agencies can create Webhook Templates here, then assign Webhooks to the companies under their purview.
+Agencies can create Webhook Templates here, then assign Webhooks to their assigned companies.